lymc33/Data_Analysis/README.md

 # Data_Analysis
-Tools for Data Analysis interviews
+Tools for Data Analysis developed by Yair Martinez.
-This tools are developed by Yair Martinez with the only propouse of showing some basic skills on Data Analysis.